genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

 ---
-sidebar_label: 'Search Chat API'
+sidebar_label: 'Chat with Documents API'
-sidebar_position: 3
+sidebar_position: 4
 ---

-# SAIA SearchChat API
+# SAIA Chat with Documents API

-## Introduction

-The SAIA SearchChat API is a RESTful API that provides search functionality for chat conversations.
-It allows you to execute searches based on specific profiles and questions, and retrieves search results along with relevant metadata.
+This API enables searches or queries on the indexed content.

 This documentation provides detailed information on the available endpoints and how to interact with them.

-If you want to change parameters configuration use the [Search Index Profile](SearchIndexProfile.md) section.
+If you want to change parameters configuration use the [Search Index Profile](../SearchIndexProfile.md) section.

+Check the [generic variables](./APIReference.md#generic-variables) needed to use the API.

 ## Endpoints

-The SAIA SearchChat API provides the following endpoint:
+The SAIA Chat with documents API provides the following endpoint:

 | Method | Path                  |
 | ------ | --------------------- |
 | POST   | /execute              |

-### 1. `/SearchChat` - Execute Search Query
+### 1. `/execute` - Execute Search Query

 Executes a search query based on a specific profile and question.